|

 tiquilias and cacti all add to the experience.

-During the ascent, you'll see a large colony of marine iguanas
+During the ascent, you will see a large colony of marine iguanas

 and lava lizards.
 Snorkeling will give you a chance to